 I used to say, “I am re-entering journalism after years of battling several chronic conditions.”
 In re-writing this site, I realized that I’ve never left journalism.
 Even while laying in a hospital bed or in my own bed while recuperating from any number of indignities, I never stopped yelling at broadcast journalists for the crappy job most of them do; re-writing articles I’d previously written and had accepted, or; those written by others.
 When I had to put my much-beloved nearly-10-year-old Airedale Terrier down less than 48 hours after my deeply, passionately beloved great-uncle died at 92, the only thing that barely kept me from breaking was thinking about what I could write to help others understand and cope.
 When my new Airedale Terrier girl had to have major surgery at seven months old because of a condition that isn’t supposed to be in the breed, but definitely rears its head in humans, I began thinking about what vet to approach to explain why someone else’s canine baby–most likely a toy or giant breed–had to go through the pain, rehab and, ultimately, spaying or neutering because they should not be bred.
 No, I’ve never really left journalism.
 I’ve just become an editor as well.

-Two of my most memorable articles were coverage of the 2000 presidential mess that was Florida when a lot of today’s press aides were in junior high school and felt the incredible adrenaline rush that only a breaking story can inspire, and; three gut-wrenching articles about a black, moderately mentally retarded lesbian who no one other than the Oklahoma Parole Board and the state’s Republican governor wanted to see executed.
+Two of my most memorable articles were coverage of the 2000 presidential mess that was Florida when a lot of today’s press aides were in junior high school, and; three gut-wrenching articles about a black, moderately mentally retarded lesbian who no one other than the Oklahoma Parole Board and the state’s Republican governor wanted to see executed.
 It was then that I understood why there is such a substance abuse and suicide problem in our line of work.
+We see the dirt, write about the dirt and then watch as no one cleans it up.

 I have had an opportunity to indulge my intellectual curiosity and sense of fairness by writing about most major Christian denominations, the hard-fought struggle for LGBT equality and learning about women’s history as a side benefit.
 I have written about African LGBT activists who literally put their lives and loved ones in danger to the point of applying for and receiving political asylum in Europe to advocate simply for the right to exist.
 And I have written about the now-former “Don’t Ask, Don’t Tell, Don’t Pursue” that was responsible for separating very necessary protectors of our nation’s national security from the service for which they so eagerly volunteered.
 I have kept suspected hate crimes semi-underwraps at the request of investigators and I have gotten participants to tell me exclusively what happened.
 I have written about the largest LGBT human rights organization in the country and, perhaps, the world while grabbing and using the invaluable research done by the nation’s largest and smartest LGBT think tank.
 In short, I have been in the world about which I write be it mostly LGBT or not.
 I will be part of history by virtue of being black, disabled, LGBT, published and, in not as long as some would hope, a publisher.
 For that, I am eternally grateful.